Manuel Ugarte (footballer): Manchester United

 On 22 February 2025, Ugarte scored his first goal for Manchester United, an equaliser after coming from 2–0 down, helping his team draw 2–2 with Everton in United's final match at Goodison Park.

-On 17 April 2025, Ugarte netted the opening goal in the Europa League quarter-final second-leg against Olympique Lyon, with United eventually progressing after a dramatic 7–6 victory on aggregate.
+On 17 April 2025, Ugarte netted the opening goal in the Europa League quarter-final second-leg against Lyon, with United eventually progressing after a dramatic 7–6 victory on aggregate.

 International career

 Youth

 Ugarte earned five caps for Uruguay at under-20 level.
 On 29 December 2019, Uruguay under-23 team head coach Gustavo Ferreyra named Ugarte in the 23-man final squad for the 2020 CONMEBOL Pre-Olympic Tournament.
 He made five appearances in the competition, scoring in a 1–1 draw against Brazil in the final stage that helped Uruguay to finish third place.

 Senior

 On 5 March 2021, Ugarte was named in Uruguay senior team's 35-man preliminary squad for 2022 FIFA World Cup qualifying matches against Argentina and Bolivia.
 However, CONMEBOL suspended those matches the next day amid concern over the COVID-19 pandemic.
 He made his senior team debut on 5 September 2021, by coming on as a 70th-minute substitute for Matías Vecino in a 4–2 win against Bolivia.

 On 15 November 2024, Ugarte scored his first senior international goal, scoring in the 90+11th minute in 2026 World Cup qualifying against Colombia, the latest scored winning goal in the CONMEBOL World Cup qualifying history.

+On 31 May 2026, Ugarte was named in Uruguay's 26-man squad for the 2026 FIFA World Cup.
+A month later, on 27 June, he suffered an ACL injury during the third group-stage World Cup match against Spain, which sidelined him for several months.